 Another option for finding a mentor is to ask for referrals on LinkedIn or BiggerPockets.
 This can be especially helpful for finding someone in your local market.

 Do your homework on a particular mentor before you begin working with them or pay for their services.
 While they may seem successful in the public eye, they may not be all they claim to be.
 Look to see whether they have any judgments or litigation against them for their services or investing practices.

 Search in public records and verify that they own the properties they claim to own -- and always ask for a second opinion.
 Speak to past or current students or mentees or search on real estate investment forums like BiggerPockets or Reddit to see whether others have posted reviews about that person or program.

 Tips for working with a real estate investing mentor

 Most mentoring programs are expensive, ranging anywhere from a few thousand dollars to hundreds of thousands of dollars.
 As a mentor myself, it's incredible how many people pay good money for a course or coaching program and never log in to the course, read a page, watch a video, or take any action at all.

-Follow through with the tasks or activities they assign, and keep track of your progress with daily, weekly, or monthly goals based on the knowledge you're gaining.
-If they aren't providing enough actionable steps for you to follow, ask questions on what you should be doing to continue furthering your business or get to the next step.
+Follow through with the tasks or activities they assign and track your progress with daily, weekly, or monthly goals based on the knowledge you're gaining.
+If they aren't providing enough actionable steps for you to follow, ask questions about what you should be doing to continue furthering your business or get to the next step.